-Students wishing to graduate at the end of a particular semester must also complete the following before the end of the 2nd week of that semester:
+Students must complete the following forms before the end of the 2nd week of the semester in which the student expects to graduate:

-- 1. MPH Program Proposal
+- 1. Final MPH Program Proposal

 - 2. Pending Degree List Process/Intent to Graduate

 - 3. Proof of research training requirements

-Please contact Rocelia Viramontes, (rviram1@uic.edu), Online Education Program Coordinator, for more information on these forms.
+Please contact Rocelia Viramontes (rviram1@uic.edu) Online Education Program Coordinator, for more information about these forms.